ABOUT USJune 21, 2016 2022-01-23 10:18

-Ensibuko Arts Foundation is a brain child to KOLOTO SIRAJI.
-The movement is an indigenous and multicultural non-profit organization whose vesicle life lies in the inspiration to blend the Ugandan ancient traditions with the modern trends.
-Ensibuko works to shape the future of dance in Uganda by offering quality certified and recognized dance education to individuals that would otherwise lack access.
-We intend to use dance as a tool to address social issues, narrate stories of the world, empower, rehabilitate and heal communities, EAF was named after a native word: “ “ENSIBUKO” which in English translates to “THE ORIGIN”.
-EAF aims to lay a foundation for future generations.
-The movement especially aims to create access to dance and creative arts in a setting where communities would otherwise lack access.
-Set within underprivileged communities in villages and slums in Uganda, the EAF initiative is a safe space for interaction free of discrimination in regards to age, background, gender, race, or religion.
-While grounded in local culture, EAF seeks to open youth up to the global aspects of life and to international interaction.
+Ensibuko Arts Foundation works to shape the future of dance in Uganda by offering quality dance education to individuals that would otherwise lack access.
+We use dance as a tool to address social issues, narrate stories of the world, empower, rehabilitate and heal communities, EAF was named after a native word: “ “ENSIBUKO” which in English translates to “THE ORIGIN”.
+The movement especially aims to create access to dance/arts education in a setting where communities would otherwise lack access.
+Set within underprivileged communities in villages and slums in Uganda, the EAF initiative is a safe space for learning and interaction free of discrimination in regards to age, background, gender, race, or religion.
+While grounded in local culture, Ensibuko seeks to open youth up to the global aspects of life and to international interaction.
 Ensibuko Arts Foundation is a brain child of KOLOTO SIRAJI, an Ugandan dance artist, creative facilitator and event organizer.

-The core of our work is in Jinja, Walukuba.
+The core of our work is in Jinja Uganda.
 We grew up in the streets of this area, and when your roots are plated in a place, you want to see it grow.
-What started with a few young people dancing in the rural areas of Uganda, is now grown into a structured dance academy, offering certified courses in dance education.
+What started with a few young people dancing in the rural areas of Uganda, is now grown into a structured dance/arts movement, offering a range of creative programs.
 Through new friendships and trust, we have created a society where the young people can express themselves.
 This expression goes through the dance art.
-It’s our aim that young people learn the disciplines of these art forms, and that they learn how to use their skills in daily routines, for example through forms of career guidance and personal expression.

 To be an iconic organization in elevating the relevance of dance/arts in community development.

-To shape the future of dance in Uganda as we increase access to formal and informal dance/arts education
+To shape the future of dance in Uganda as we increase access to formal and informal dance/arts knowledge

 Connect local and international artists through creating residencies and performance platforms.